OfficeDev/Microsoft-Teams-Samples/samples/meetings-share-to-stage-signing/csharp/README.md

     * Select *Share to Meeting* on a document you want to share to stage.
     * All participants of the meeting will see the app being shared to the stage.
 Participants who are either signers, viewers or document creators will be able to see the document.
 Participants not a signer, viewer or creator will see an error stating they do not have permissions to view the document.
     * Signers are able to sign a document, and all viewers will have their view of their document updated to include that signature.
+* Anonymous Users
+    * When you join the meeting, if a document is shared to stage, you will be prompted to log in to your personal Microsoft account.
+    * Once you log in, if your email matches those defined in the document details you will be able to view the document.

 ## User specific views
 * A user/meeting attendee can be either a viewer or a signer.
 If neither, an error message "you aren't allowed to see this document" will be displayed.